mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

         - Early User Exit State
         - Anchor Stage
         And perhaps you could have your high level / less detailed diagram made up just
+    - No diagram is perfect.
+You can't mold a real flow into a perfect square.
+At the very end there will be some rough edges.
+        - Diagrams are just to help you see things easier.
+Reality is the ultimate source of truth.
+Diagrams are the closest possible manifestation of it.
+        - There are diminishing results with trying to build a perfect diagram.
+        - What you must do is to never let your diagrams go stale.

   You can have a more detailed diagram than this too.
 The note is to do it steps.
 Often using writing down on a paper initially makes things a whole lot easier for me.